C2FO/vfs/README.md

 ### Definitions

 ###### absolute path

 - A path is said to be absolute if it provides the entire context need to find a file, including the file system root.
 An absolute path must begin with a slash and may include . and .. directories.

 ###### file path

 - A file path ends with a filename and therefore may not end with a slash.
 It may be relative or absolute.

 ###### location path

 - A location/directory path must end with a slash.
 It may be relative or absolute.

 ###### relative path

 - A relative path is a way to locate a directory or file relative to another directory.
 A relative path may not begin with a slash but may include . and .. directories.

 ###### URI

 - A Uniform Resource Identifier (URI) is a string of characters that unambiguously identifies a particular resource.
 To guarantee uniformity, all URIs follow a predefined set of syntax rules, but also maintain extensibility through a separately defined hierarchical naming scheme (e.g. http://).

+###### authority

+- authority section of a URI is used to specify the authentication information for the server or service being accessed.
+It is separated from the rest of the URI by a double slash (//).
+The authority section is further broken down into userinfo, host, and port.

+###### userinfo

+- The userinfo section may contain a username and password separated by a colon.
+The username and password are separated by a colon and followed by an @ symbol.
+The password may be omitted.

 ## Interfaces